Spatio-temporal smoothing, interpolation and prediction of income distributions based on grouped data: Analysis of the HLS data

-The numbers of households in the income groups of the holdout municipalities are predicted using spatial interpolation.
-The proposed model is compared with the two-way and parametric spatial income models for grouped data proposed by \cite{sugasawa2020estimation}.
-In the model of \cite{sugasawa2020estimation}, the parameters of the parametric income distribution vary over space through the appropriate transformation of the spatial random effects.
-We consider the Singh-Maddala and Dagum distributions as the parametric models as they are frequently used in income modelling \citep{kleiber03book}.
-The performances of the four models are compared based on the coverage of the 95\% prediction interval, as well as the $0.5$, $0.9$th, and $0.99$th quantiles of the relative absolute error (RAE) for the number of households defined by $|\hat{N}_{itg}-N_{itg}|/(N_{itg}+1)$, where $\hat{N}_{itg}$ denotes the posterior predictive mean for the holdout municipality.
-Table~\ref{tab:coverage} reveals that the proposed and two-way models produced the desired coverage of approximately $0.95$.
-The Singh-Maddala and, especially the Dagum models, resulted in undercoverage.
-Although the proposed and Dagum models produced the comparable median RAEs, the $0.9$th and $0.99$th quantiles of RAE under the Dagum model are larger than those under the proposed model.
-The Singh-Maddala model produced the largest RAE quantiles.
-Overall, the table reveals that the proposed model exhibited the best performance.
+The performance of the four models is evaluated based on the coverage of the 95\% prediction interval, as well as the $0.5$, $0.9$, and $0.99$ quantiles of the relative absolute error (RAE) for the household counts.
+The RAE is defined as $|\hat{N}_{itg}-N_{itg}|/(N_{itg}+1)$, where $\hat{N}_{itg}$ denotes the posterior predictive mean for the holdout municipality.
+Table~\ref{tab:coverage} reveals that the proposed and two-way models achieve coverage rates close to the nominal level of $0.95$.
+In contrast, the Singh-Maddala and, particularly, the Dagum models result in under-coverage.
+While the proposed, Dagum and Singh-Maddala models yield comparable median RAE, the $0.9$ and $0.99$ quantiles of the RAE under the latter two models are substantially larger than those under the proposed model.

-Based on the observations in Figure~\ref{fig:k} and Table~\ref{tab:coverage}, in the following analysis, we adopt $K=4$ for the proposed spatio-temporal mixture model in the subsequent analysis.
-The posterior distributions of the parameters for $K=4$ are presented in Supplementary Material.